loopwerk/loopwerk.io/content/hire-me/index.md

 I work fully remote from my own office in Winterswijk, the Netherlands.
 I work four days a week for clients, with one day a week reserved for open source work and side projects.

 ### Let’s work together!
 You can expect a healthy dose of Dutch honesty from me.
 I’ll just tell you how it is, what needs to be fixed, without the bullshit.
 I think our industry could use some more honesty and better ethics.
-If all of that sounds good, then reach our to me and let’s work together!
+If all of that sounds good, then reach out to me and let’s work together!

 Email me at <kevin@loopwerk.io> to discuss your project, or reach out to me on [Mastodon](https://hachyderm.io/@kevinrenskers) or [LinkedIn](https://www.linkedin.com/in/kevinrenskers/).